hyosung11/Launch-School/Courses/journal.md

 07:30 I still don't fully understand the problem I did with Alex today.
 I need to repeat it a few more times.

 08:33 TIL Stephanie Cunnane (Capstone)  22:12
 TIL about the `$ npx npkill` command to remove all those `node_modules` folders floating around eating up your hard drive space.
-[Cool 39-second video about it: ](https://www.youtube.com/watch?v=qOSH2pYg6m8&list=PL0vfts4VzfNigohKr5sPrkcPFpuZmTe2C&index=7)
+[Cool 39-second video about it:](https://www.youtube.com/watch?v=qOSH2pYg6m8&list=PL0vfts4VzfNigohKr5sPrkcPFpuZmTe2C&index=7)

+## 20211208 수요일

+05:51 Before study session with Alex, I feel okay.
+I want this interview with GitHub to get scheduled.

+07:37 I want the GitHub interview to be scheduled.